Richard O'Brien: Personal life

-In a 2009 interview, O'Brien spoke about an ongoing struggle to reconcile cultural gender roles and described himself as transgender or "of a third gender".
+In a 2009 interview, O'Brien spoke about an ongoing struggle to reconcile cultural gender roles and described himself as transgender or "of a third gender" as Anton Rodgers once told him.
 O'Brien stated, "There is a continuum between male and female.
-Some are hard-wired one way or another, I’m in between."
-He expounded on this in a 2013 interview where he talked about using estrogen for the previous decade, and that he views himself as 70% male and 30% female.
+Some are hard-wired one way or another, I'm in between".
+He expounded on this in a 2013 interview where he talked about using oestrogen for the previous decade, and that he views himself as 70% male and 30% female.
 In 2017, O'Brien caused controversy when he said that he supported the statements of Germaine Greer and Barry Humphries that transgender women are not real women.
 He offered his sympathy to the trans community.
 In a 2020 interview with The Guardian, O'Brien was reported as stating: "I think anybody who decides to take the huge step with a sex change deserves encouragement and a thumbs-up.
-As long as they’re happy and fulfilled, I applaud them to my very last day.
-But you can’t ever become a natural woman".
+As long as they're happy and fulfilled, I applaud them to my very last day.
+But you can't ever become a natural woman".
+In a 2023 interview, O'Brien stated "We all know that nobody asks to be born straight or gay.
+We seem to be going backwards slightly, don't we, on this whole issue.
+I thought we'd have got over that.
+I thought we all understood now that people are born gay and people are born transgender.
+It's not a choice.
+I thought we'd all agreed on that.
+But lately, we're becoming confused by the whole subject once again.
+I prefer a more tolerant society".